vechain-energy/grant-program/applications/oracle.vechain.energy.md

 ### Overview

-This project aims to bring VET/USD and VTHO/USD price to VeChain, enabling everyone to utilize fiat pricing in their dApps.
+This project aims to bring VET/USD and VTHO/USD price to Vechain, enabling everyone to utilize fiat pricing in their dApps.

 A data feed publishing VET/USD, VTHO/USD, and EURT/USD will provide fiat information in an on-chain contract.